Jump to:

 At different disease stages

-• New onset/acute – During the first one to three days, initial treatment emphasizes education (postural awareness, pelvic/spinal body mechanics, and activity modification), superficial heat, massage, spinal manipulation, ice, electrical stimulation, and topical creams. local pain control with nonsteroidal anti-inflammatory drugs (NSAIDs), topical creams, ice, and electrical stimulation.
-NSAIDs and muscle relaxants may prove beneficial if previous methods have failed.40
+• New onset/acute – During the first one to three days, initial treatment emphasizes education (postural awareness, pelvic/spinal body mechanics, and activity modification), superficial heat, massage, spinal manipulation, ice, electrical stimulation, and topical creams.
+NSAIDs and muscle relaxants may prove beneficial if previous methods have failed.11

-• Subacute (Recovery phase) – During three to eight weeks, the focus of this phase is to increase mobility, flexibility, stability, correct leg length discrepancy, and to restore healthy gait.
-Rehabilitation exercises including pelvic and spine stabilization, core strengthening, and postural re-education coupled with manual medicine techniques such as muscle energy, SI joint mobilization, and manipulation should be utilized.
-This should be followed by a maintenance exercise program and the patient should be educated about self-directed exercise.
-If residual pain limits function, an SI joint injection may be considered.40
+• Subacute (Recovery phase) – During the next three to eight weeks, the focus of this phase is to increase mobility, flexibility, and stability, correct leg length discrepancy, and restore healthy gait.
+Rehabilitation exercises, including pelvic and spine stabilization, core strengthening, and postural education coupled with osteopathic manipulative therapy should be utilized.
+This should be followed by a maintenance exercise program, with education on self-exercise provided to the patient.
+If residual pain limits function, an SI joint injection may be considered.11

-• Chronic/stable (Maintenance phase) – After eight weeks, the focus is to restore muscle balance, strengthen appropriate muscles, and initiate functional exercises (standing in multiple planes) with transition to a home program.
+• Chronic/stable (Maintenance phase) – After eight weeks, the focus is to restore muscle balance, strengthen appropriate muscles, and initiate functional exercises.
 If pain persists and there have been positive responses to diagnostic and therapeutic SI joint injections on 2 occasions (>50% relief), then radiofrequency neurotomy may be indicated.
-If radiofrequency neurotomy is not helpful, regenerative therapy or SI joint fusion surgery may be considered.40
+If radiofrequency neurotomy is not helpful, regenerative therapy or SI joint fusion surgery may be considered.11

 Patient & family education

 Patients and their families must act as an extension of the multi-disciplinary therapeutic team and should continue to practice appropriate postural techniques and stretching exercises.
-Adherence to activity modification as well as workplace hygiene and ergonomics should be stressed to the patient and their family.
-For patients with chronic pain concerns, the patient and family should be reminded of the need to continue with physical activity despite pain and addressing socioeconomic concerns or sleep hygiene represent effective techniques to battle their pain.
-Involvement of medical practitioners may be necessary for appropriate considerations to be made at work.42
+Adherence to activity modification as well as healthy workplace hygiene and ergonomics should be emphasized to the patient and their family.
+For patients with chronic pain, the patient should be reminded of the need to continue with physical activity to prevent increasing pain levels.
+Additionally, addressing socioeconomic concerns and sleep hygiene represent effective techniques to offset other factors to SI joint dysfunction.32

 Emerging/unique interventions

-Prolotherapy, an injection technique that introduces a small amount of an irritant solution to painful joint spaces, ligaments, or tendon insertions, to promote growth of normal cells, has seen increased utilization and review over the past ten years.
+Prolotherapy, an injection technique that introduces a small amount of an irritant solution to painful joint spaces, ligaments, or tendon insertions, to promote healing of the targeted site, has seen increased utilization and review over the past ten years.
 Some researchers postulate that refractory SI joint dysfunction is related to degeneration of posterior ligaments of the SI joint and that prolotherapy is efficacious in stimulating the production of collagen fibers, thereby stabilizing the joint.
-Current research has been limited due potentially biased patient selection and small sample sizes; however, some studies suggest non-inferiority of prolotherapy when compared to local anesthetic/corticosteroid injections with regards to pain and disability improvement.43,44 Platelet rich plasma (PRP), a supernatant of growth factors obtained from a cell separating process applied to the patient’s own blood, is an injection technique being utilized for certain musculoskeletal conditions.
-Like prolotherapy, the current literature is lacking regarding definitive recommendations about PRP injections, but some case series and prospective studies have shown long lasting improvement from SI joint PRP injections and some have proposed that PRP provides additional pain relief and functional improvement over corticosteroid injection.45,46
+Current research has been limited due to potentially biased patient selection and small sample sizes; however, some studies suggest non-inferiority of prolotherapy when compared to local anesthetic/corticosteroid injections with regards to pain and disability improvement.33, 34 Platelet rich plasma (PRP), a supernatant of growth factors obtained from a cell separating process applied to the patient’s own blood, is an injection technique being utilized for certain musculoskeletal conditions.
+Like prolotherapy, the current literature is lacking regarding definitive recommendations about PRP injections, but some case series and prospective studies have shown long lasting improvement from SI joint PRP injections and some have proposed that PRP provides superior pain relief and functional improvement as compared to corticosteroid injection.35,36

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Patients with back pain should be managed in a multi-modal approach that utilizes exercise and modality based techniques, non-opioid pharmacologic agents, and procedural intervention when warranted.
-Special consideration should be given to the psychologic, workplace, and socioeconomic factors that influence chronic pain.
+Patients with SI joint pain should be managed in a multi-modal approach that utilizes exercise, manual therapy, non-opioid pharmacologic agents, and procedural intervention when warranted.
+Special consideration should be given to the psychologic, workplace, socioeconomic, and other environmental factors that influence chronic pain.
 Adherence to guidelines and avoidance of overly aggressive treatment regimens maintains ethical practice measures.

-The interventional armamentarium has been expanding recently with literature suggesting benefits from peripheral nerve stimulation for therapy-refractory SI joint pain.
+The interventional armamentarium has expanded recently with literature suggesting benefits from peripheral nerve stimulation for therapy-refractory SI joint pain.
 Surgical studies have exhibited some benefit of minimally invasive sacroiliac joint fusion for the relief of pain and restoration of functional status.
 Other proponents for injections have suggested an increased utilization of ultrasound guided needle placement to decrease radiation exposure.
-Further research into the appropriateness of these techniques is currently needed.47,48,49
+Further research into the appropriateness of these techniques is currently needed.37,38

 Gaps in the Evidence-Based Knowledge

-A variety of topics related to pain management need further research to suggest continued utilization of current practices.
-Prolotherapy, corticosteroid injections, and surgical fixation all have individuals that espouse the benefits of these techniques and further research regarding an appropriate algorithm involving invasive procedures would prove beneficial for practitioners and patients.
-Further quantification of the role of socioeconomic status, peer support, and psychologic intervention may provide a methodologic approach that may best be utilized for overall pain improvement.
+A variety of topics related to pain management require further research to refine the guidelines of the current practices of evaluating and treating different causes of back pain.
+Prolotherapy, corticosteroid injections, and surgical fixation all have research that espouse the benefits of these techniques; however, further research is needed to develop an appropriate algorithm on utilizing these treatments for patients.
+Further quantification of the role of socioeconomic status, peer support, and psychologic intervention may provide insight into a more holistic patient approach for overall pain improvement.

 References